 Hi!
 I’m Kaelin.
 I’m a twentysomething married to my best friend/husband, and living in the vibrant city of New Orleans.
 We don't have any kiddos yet, but we do like to trash talk about whose genes will win out when we finally do.
 It's no contest really ;) We moved to NOLA in 2008, and I was a bit of a nomad before we settled here and bought our first home.
 I grew up in the beautiful hills of eastern Kentucky, went to undergrad in Indiana, studied for a semester in downtown Philadelphia, and then married the hubs and moved to downtown Chicago.

 I have a Bachelor's in Psychology and minor in Latin (I was shooting for practicality…who doesn’t want to hire a 22 year old that can translate Caesar’s Commentaries on the Gallic War?), and am currently working on a Master's in Intercultural Studies/World Religions from Moody Theological Seminary.
-Somehow I ended up in the insurance industry.
-I'm a health insurance marketer by day, renegade sewer by night.
-The dream is to eventually quit my cubicle job and pursue my love of sewing full-time.
+Somehow I ended up in the insurance industry, so I'm an Employee Benefits marketer by day, renegade sewer by night.

 Below is Sir Whiskers MacTavish, the namesake of this blog.
 I thought it was only appropriate to name it after him, since all quilts in our home eventually become his property.
 He likes to think he's my Muse, but I actually got my sewing genes from my mom - she's very artistic and used to make our Easter dresses and